HrushikeshBudhale/walker_bot/README.md

 ```
 roslaunch walker_bot walker_bot_node.launch record_bag:=true
 ```
  The generated rosbag contains all the topics except topics related to camera and scan.
 This rosbag will be saved in the results directory of this package.
+ Prerecorded rosbag can be found (here)[https://drive.google.com/file/d/1QrrBjUbBJmiWtDHl4RwzKZ0AYmLVcjFt/view?usp=sharing].